 A subtle movement started in the 1980s to discredit the notion of value and quality.
 There was a series of people in the media (in a variety of contexts) who were asserting that it was ‘wrong to make value judgements’.
 I distinctly remember this as it stood out in my mind at the time.
 It was long before I started on any spiritual or self-help path.

-On the subject of conditioning the younger generation, I was shocked one day when I sat down with my daughter (when she was little) when she was watching TV and saw they use more ad breaks and longer ones during children’s shows.
-Right under our noses they are dulling children with even more frequent and longer ad breaks.
-This early exposure trains children to become more easily distracted instead of focused.
+On the subject of conditioning the younger generation, I was shocked one day when I sat down with my daughter (when she was little) to watch a kids show and saw they use more ad breaks and longer ones during children’s TV.
+Right under our noses they are conditioning our children to accept even more frequent and longer ad breaks.

-Forgetting to make value judgments about media products forces our sensibilities to become grosser so we are less able to pick up on or appreciate subtle things.
+To not make value judgments about media products forces our tastes to become grosser so we are less able to pick up on or appreciate subtle things.
 It decreases alertness, dulls the senses, so it’s far easier to pass things right under our noses like the ramping up of these methods on the next generation.
 Don’t forget to tell your children about the nature of entertainment media.

 If you want to know more how to guard yourself against media influence see Media Savvy to Liberate the Soul.